Brambopulos/BeanPowered/README.md

 - Add playtime to games
 - Request refund on game (played for less than X hours)
 - View and modify library
-- Request to greenlight games
+- Request to greenlight games.
+Absurdly long and goofy ToS included (created with thanks to GPT3).
 ~~~~~

 ADMIN USERS:
 ~~~~~
 - Purchase game from store
 - Leave review on game
+- Remove a game from store (long press listing in Store Activity for dialog)
-- Delete user reviews on game (long press review in Game Card).
+- Delete user reviews on game (long press review in GameCard Activity).
 - Approve or deny greenlight requests.
 Short press to open approval dialog
 - Approve or deny refund requests.
 Short press to open approval dialog
 - Add, remove, or modify user attributes.
 Long press for user modification dialog